BillSmithBooks.comBillSmithBooks.com

 I saw the gleam come back into his eyes, but it was dimmer than before.
 He nodded towards the newly arrived ship.
 "So, what’s the Sharrokoll’s story?"

 I studied it for a few moments before I began.
-"Well, she looks like any ordinary freighter—old, a little beaten up—but you saw how she flew in here.
-She was as smooth as…as Brialgi fast-talking his way out of trouble when he got cornered in the lair of Chiem the Scandalous One.
-That means she’s got some mighty powerful engines pushing her through space.
-You don’t need those for lugging around droid parts or food.
+"Well, she looks like any ordinary freighter -- old, a little beaten up -- but you saw how she flew in here.
+She was as smooth as...as Brialgi fast-talking his way out of trouble when he got cornered in the lair of Chiem the Scandalous One.
+That means she's got some mighty powerful engines pushing her through space.
+You don't need those for lugging around robot parts or food.
 And those laser cannons?
-I bet the captain’s got some extra power generators hidden away to give those cannons the power to slice through armor plating like it was flimsiplast.
-No, she looks like a normal ship…but there’s a lot more to her than meets the eye."
+I bet the captain's got some extra power generators hidden away to give those cannons the power to slice through armor plating like it was flimsiplast.
+No, she looks like a normal ship...but there's a lot more to her than meets the eye."

 Moas smiled.